rickrods/arweave-record-the-bch-blockchain/README.md

 # Record The BCH Blockchain

-- THis bot was created to fullfil bounty on gitcoin [Gitcoin bounty](https://gitcoin.co/issue/ArweaveTeam/Bounties/23/3996)
+- This bot was created to fullfil bounty on gitcoin [Gitcoin bounty](https://gitcoin.co/issue/ArweaveTeam/Bounties/23/3996)

 ## Requirements